-Join Morten Rand-Hendriksen for an in-depth discussion in this video Creating a new recipe, part of Start with a Theme: Food Blogs in WordPress.
+Join Morten Rand-Hendriksen for an in-depth discussion in this video Creating a new recipe, part of WordPress Themes: Food Blogs.

 Now, that you have a theme that makes your food blog look great and appetizing and you have the ReciPress plugin installed your ready to start posting recipes on your site.
 To do that we first have to create a new post so I'm going to go an create a new post and I'll give the post a title recipe.
 And then the title of the recipe.
 So I'm going to go and grab that from a sheet card here, which is a complete recipe for a new dish.
 And I'll paste it in here.
 Then I have to set a category for my recipe.